Pablissimo/SonarTsPlugin/README.md

 ## TsLint Custom Rules

-To present custom TSLint rules in SonarQube analysis, you can provide a configuration that maps the TsLint rules from your `sonar.ts.tslintrulesdir` directory to dedicated Sonar rules for analysis.
+To present custom TsLint rules in SonarQube analysis, you can provide a configuration that maps the TsLint rules from your `sonar.ts.tslintrulesdir` directory to dedicated Sonar rules for analysis.
 The configuration for a TSLint Sonar rule consists of a line declaring the TSLint rule id, a boolean switch to enable or disable the rule if needed and some attached properties that are used by Sonar for analysis and reporting.